 “Engagement” is one of those generic phrases that gets thrown about a lot.
 But in essence, what it means is that the big email systems monitor how much the people who receive your emails interact with them.
 Do they open them?
 Do they spend time reading them?
 Do they scroll down?
 Do they ever reply to them?
 Do they file them away in a folder for safekeeping?
 Do they add you to their contacts list?
 Do they drag your emails into their primary inbox tab?

-Or do your emails just sit their unopened and unloved?
+Or do your emails just sit there unopened and unloved?

 Each of the different email providers has their own metrics and ways of judging whether your emails are being engaged with.
-No one outside of those vendors knows exactly what they look for, but representatives from AOL, Comcast, Gmail and Outlook.com gave a decent overall picture at the Email Evolution conference last year.
+No one outside of those vendors knows exactly what they look for, but representatives from AOL, Comcast, Gmail and Outlook.com gave a decent overall picture at the Email Evolution conference a little while back.

 And “overall” means system-wide.
 If a lot of Gmail users don't read your emails, then it's likely that your emails will go to the promotions tab or even spam folder for all (or at least most) Gmail users – even if some of them do open and read your emails regularly.
 When Gmail is deciding where to place your email it looks at the previous level of engagement of that specific user with your emails AND your average engagement across all Gmail users you sent to.